Shanecode3/bank-marketing-fastapi/README.md

 # Bank Marketing Prediction API

 An easy-to-use REST API to predict whether a customer will subscribe to a term deposit, based on the UCI Bank Marketing dataset and a trained Random Forest model.
 Powered by FastAPI.
-This the week 2 project of my MLOps plan.

 # 🚀 Features
 /predict endpoint for model predictions